SAP-samples/manage-apis-codejam/exercises/optional-01-expose-integration-flow-api-management/README.md

 > In case you wonder how the OpenAPI spec included in the assets was created....
 The file was generated from a Postman collection, with the help of the [postman-to-openapi](https://github.com/joolfe/postman-to-openapi) CLI.
 The output of the utility isn't the file that's in the repo but it was great starting point to define the API specification.

-👉 Navigate to the `Develop > APIs` component of SAP Integration Suite and click the `Import API` button.
+👉 Navigate to the `Configure > APIs` component of SAP Integration Suite and click the `Import API` button.
 Select the recently modified OpenAPI spec and create a version for the API, e.g. v1.
 Check that everything is fine after importing the file and click the `Save` button.
 Once saved, you can `Deploy` the API.

 <p align = "center">
     <img alt="Import OpenAPI specification to create API" src="assets/import-spec-create-api.gif" width="100%"/><br/>